REALWorld Law

 Croatia

-The Obligations Act regulates lease and rental agreements, the Leasing and Sale of Business Premises Act provides specific regulations on the lease of business premises and the Apartment Rent Act governs apartment rentals.
+The Obligations Act regulates lease and rental agreements, the Leasing and Sale of Business Premises Act provides specific regulations on the lease of business premises and the Residential Lease Act governs residential rentals.

 Czech Republic